Domain home on a PV

 This sample doesn’t enable application routing.
 If you want to enable application routing, follow Managed nginx Ingress with the application routing add-on in AKS.

-Run the following commands to create the AKS cluster instance.
+Run the following command to create the AKS cluster.

 $ az aks create \